j-berg-au/BOUNDLESS/content/Notes.md

 ### General
 MIGHT save is too common, try to balance out saves.

-Mage enemies take bonus damage from melee, makes it easier to run as GM (as opposed to tracking Mana).

-Consider giving exploit opening to all Vanguards for free.

-Remove resistance rolls from Narrative play
-- What are the Attributes used for?
-Just saves?

 Add ways (Probably talents) that help each Type improve:
 - Save Target
 - Crit Threshold?
 - HIT?
 - Evasion?

-Maybe instead of letting people spend 7 points willy nilly, make them pick two skills to set to 2, and three skills to set to 1.

 Maybe encourage hands-on resource management.
 Tokens for Adrenaline, Focus Points, Mana, etc.